-A Smart Select button designates the 'Smart Group' and 'Smart Element' associated with a smart item, and a Smart Item button defines an order item based on the Smart Select group and element,

-© 2024 NCR Voyix.
-All rights reserved.
-NCR Voyix - Confidential Use and Disclose Solely Pursuant to Company Instructions thereby, reducing the number of buttons on a panel.
+A Smart Select button designates the 'Smart Group' and 'Smart Element' associated with a smart item, and a Smart Item button defines an order item based on the Smart Select group and element, thereby, reducing the number of buttons on a panel.
 This accommodates items sold at various sizes, measurements, and prices, such as small, medium, and large.